izikeros/blog/content/posts/2022-02-11-pre-ocr-deskewing-and-dewarping-tools.md

 [<img src="https://github.com/cvlab-stonybrook/DewarpNet/raw/master/dwnet.png" alt="img" style="zoom:50%;" />](https://github.com/cvlab-stonybrook/DewarpNet/blob/master/dwnet.png)

 [DewarpNet project web page](https://sagniklp.github.io/dewarpnet-webpage/).
-Here is how authors characterize their solution in the abstract of the paper:
+Here is how the authors characterize their solution in the abstract of the paper:

 > DewarpNet, a deep learning approach for document image unwarping from a single image.
 Our insight is that the 3D geometry of the document not only determines the warping of its texture but also causes the illumination effects.
 Therefore, our novelty resides on the explicit modeling of 3D shape for document paper in an end-to-end pipeline.